Buzzaw91/express-mongoose-socket.io/README.md

 ## Running

-If you have the DB locally, do `mongod` in terminal, then run the project `npm start`, or just `npm start`if you used mongodb.com for the db
+If you have the DB locally, do `mongod` in terminal, then run the project `npm start`, or just `npm start` if you used mongodb.com